 The first step towards delivering our Climate Action strategy was to obtain a comprehensive assessment of our impact across all our activities.
 Since 2020, ZALORA has annually assessed our global carbon footprint according to the GHG protocol methodology covering Scope 1, 2, and 3.

-In 2021, the total greenhouse gas emissions emitted by GFG totaled 1.24 million tonnes of CO2e, and ZALORA was responsible for 21% of these emissions.
+In 2022, the total greenhouse gas emissions emitted by GFG totaled 416,826 tonnes of CO2e, and ZALORA was responsible for 33% of these emissions.
 The biggest driver of our emissions remains as product manufacturing which is associated with the production of raw materials and the manufacturing of products that we sell.
 This is followed by product usage and logistics.
 The remaining includes various emission sources such as energy consumption for our operations, end-of-life treatment of sold products, purchased services and capital goods, waste, packaging, employee commuting and business travel.

 By 2030, as part of the Group's Science Based Targets, the Group will reduce 50% of Scope 1 & 2 emissions and 90% per million NMV of Scope 3 emissions from purchased goods and services, as well as upstream and downstream transportation, from a 2019 base year.
 ZALORA will contribute to these targets via the mitigation of our emissions associated with our operations which we own or control, emissions associated with raw materials and manufacturing processes of our products, as well as emissions associated with inbound and outbound logistics.
 This commitment is supported by our 2030 Climate Action targets.

-10% reduction in carbon intensity compared to 2020
+• 9% reduction in carbon emissions compared to 2021

 LOWER CARBON LOGISTICS

-Our inbound (from suppliers to ZALORA’s warehouse) and outbound (from ZALORA’s warehouse to customers) logistics represents our third largest source of carbon emissions, with air freight accounting for more than 90% of our total transport emissions in 2021.
+Our inbound (from suppliers to ZALORA’s warehouse) and outbound (from ZALORA’s warehouse to customers) logistics represents our fourth largest source of carbon emissions, with air freight accounting for more than 90% of our total transport emissions in 2022.

 In outbound logistics, we introduced low or zero-carbon last mile delivery options in Indonesia and Hong Kong.
-As a result, we delivered more than 160,000 parcels by bicycle or walking deliveries in 2021.
-In 2022, we expect to further reduce our emissions from outbound transport once we expand the last mile bicycle delivery service to the whole of Jakarta, with Indonesian customers being able to select the bicycle service as a “same-day green delivery” at checkout.
-In addition, in 2021 we implemented efforts to reduce our emissions associated with product returns.
+As a result, we delivered more than 184,000 parcels by bicycle or walking deliveries in 2022.
+Moving forward, we expect to further reduce our emissions from outbound transport once we expand the last mile bicycle delivery service to the whole of Jakarta, with Indonesian customers being able to select the bicycle service as a “same-day green delivery” at checkout.
+In addition, we implemented efforts to reduce our emissions associated with product returns.
 We identified that a significant portion of customer returns were size-related and subsequently improved our sizing chart to be brand or sub-category specific, resulting in an overall decrease in the proportion of size-related returns.

 CASE STUDY